Transitioning From the Military to College

-Take It One Day At A Time
+Take It One Day at a Time

-Once again, this is where it becomes especially important to find proper support services for your particular area of need.
+Once again, it is important to find proper support services for your particular area of need.
 For general concerns, and for help locating support resources that apply to your situation, reach out to SVA.